praveenkoka/test/README.md

 * On the same page, below the video element, add another Heading called "Upload File"
 * Add a file upload element which accepts IMAGES ONLY .
 * Use jQuery to detect when the file upload element is changed.
 Each time the element is changed, perform the below step.
 * Use HTML5 canvas to display a preview of the image file when you upload it.
-The preview image size should be 200px x 200px
+The preview image size should be 200px X 200px

 ### 3. Meteor basics - 15 minutes